korpling/pepperModules-MergingModule/README.md

    |
    +--subCorpus1
    |  |
-   |  +--document1
+   |  +--document1.exb
    |  |
-   |  +--document2
+   |  +--document2.exb
    |
    +--subCorpus2
       |
-      +--document3
+      +--document3.exb
       |
-      +--document4
+      +--document4.exb
    ```
 The merging partners in that example would be the documents:
-1. myCorpus/subCorpus1/document1 from the TIGER XML sample and myCorpus/subCorpus1/document1 from the EXMARaLDA corpus
+1. myCorpus/subCorpus1/document1 from the TIGER XML sample and myCorpus/subCorpus1/document1 from the EXMARaLDA corpus and so on
-1. myCorpus/subCorpus1/document2 from the TIGER XML sample and myCorpus/subCorpus1/document2 from the EXMARaLDA corpus
+1. myCorpus/subCorpus1/document2 from the TIGER XML sample and myCorpus/subCorpus1/document2 from the EXMARaLDA corpus and so on
-...

 ## Mergability of textual datasources
-Two find potentially mergable textual datasources, the Merger iterates over all textual datasources of both documents, normalizes and compares them.
+To find potentially mergable textual datasources, the Merger iterates over all textual datasources of both documents, normalizes and compares them.
 For instance imagine the two texts:

 1. This is a sample text.
 1. This       IS  aSAMPLE